 Website information about a sex offender is available to the public only if the Sex Offender Board of Review has classified the offender as a Level 3, or as a Level 2 as of January 1, 2006.
 Per Rhode Island Law information pertaining to Level 1 sex offenders cannot be posted on the website.

-No agency, including any Law Enforcement Agency or any state agency, may direct where the offender works or goes to school.
-The risk level of this offender has been determined based largely on the offender's potential to re-offend.
+No agency, including any Law Enforcement Agency or any state agency, may direct where the offender does or does not reside, nor can these agencies direct where the offender works or goes to school.
+The risk level of this offender has been determined based largely on the offender’s potential to re-offend.